spidermunkey/icons/README.md

 # Welcome!
-this is pet project for managing svg files inside of a web ui. persisted changes in mongo db for use with multiple workspaces.
+this is pet project for managing svg files inside of a web ui.

 it's messy (first real project)